conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

 - the date the zone was last updated

 Click on a Partner Zone to view its details.

 </TabItem>
 <TabItem value="Second Tab" label="Conduktor CLI">
-Once Gateway is configured, you can use [Conduktor CLI (Command Line Interface)](/gateway/reference/cli-reference/) to create a Partner Zone.
+You can also use [Conduktor CLI (Command Line Interface)](/gateway/reference/cli-reference/) to create Partner Zones.
+We recommend using CLI if you have to create many zones.

 1. Copy below and save it as a YAML file (e.g. `pz.yaml`):
     ```yaml